Empathising–systemising theory: Cognitive versus affective empathy

 Studies found that individuals with autism spectrum disorder (ASD) self-report lower levels of empathic concern, show less or absent comforting responses toward someone who is suffering, and report equal or higher levels of personal distress compared to controls.
 The combination of reduced empathic concern and increased personal distress may lead to the overall reduction of empathy in ASD.

 Studies also suggest that individuals with ASD may have impaired theory of mind, involving the ability to understand the perspectives of others.
 The terms cognitive empathy and theory of mind are often used synonymously, but due to a lack of studies comparing theory of mind with types of empathy, it is unclear whether these are equivalent.
 Notably, many reports on the empathic deficits of individuals with Asperger syndrome are actually based on impairments in theory of mind.

 Baron-Cohen argued that psychopathy is associated with intact cognitive empathy but reduced affective empathy while ASD is associated with both reduced cognitive and affective empathy.

 Criticism

+Empathising-Systemising theory has also been criticised, from various points of view.

+A 2004 review of Baron-Cohen's book The Essential Difference by philosopher Neil Levy in Phenomenology and the Cognitive Sciences characterised it as "very disappointing" with a "superficial notion of intelligence", concluding that Baron-Cohen's major claims about mind-blindness and systemising–empathising are "at best, dubious".